 Ads that blend into the environment and do not look like ads; typically on social media.

 Targeting an ad to a specific geographical area- can be down to specific zip codes.
+If your company only services other organizations within a specific radius, geofencing your ads may be a smart move.

 Only serving an ad during specific times of the day (such as business hours) to increase targeting based on persona search habits.
+This can increase relevance and click-throughs when talking about B2B online advertising specifically.

 5) Exact Match